Annie Palmer: The White Witch of Jamaica

 Care was taken to match the original style and furnishings of the home.
 One of the few original pieces of the home is said to be the ornately decorated mahogany mirror in Annie’s bedroom in which many guests have seen a reflection showing more than just themselves.

 In more recent times, Ritz-Carlton resorts have purchased and expanded the Rose hall property with an adjoining five-star resort hotel, three award-winning golf courses (one appropriately named White Witch) and several private residential developments.
-For more hotel options, find unique Jamaica accommodations and tours of Jamaica.
-Find affordable hostels in Jamaica.

 You can own your own piece of Rose Hall – if you dare.